 Wayne Chapman was convicted of abusing eleven children in three states, and admitted to molesting a hundred, but he was nearly released from prison recently on the say so of two psychologists.
 Sentenced in the late 1970s for raping several children, Chapman long ago finished his criminal sentence and has been held since 2004 as a “sexually dangerous person.”
-He filed many petitions for release, but they were all denied until this year, when two “Qualified Examiners” (QE) said he was no longer dangerous.
+He filed many petitions for release, but they were all denied until 2018, when two “Qualified Examiners” (QE) said he was no longer dangerous.

-Chapman’s case became a big news story a month ago when his victims received calls from the Department of Corrections (DOC) saying Chapman would be released “as soon as tomorrow.”
+Chapman’s case became a big news story when his victims received calls from the Department of Corrections (DOC) saying Chapman would be released “as soon as tomorrow.”
 The victims were very upset about his release, and they were angry because they were entitled to 14 days advance notice, but got less than 24 hours.
 14 days was not possible, they were told, because the 2009 Johnstone ruling by the Supreme Judicial Court (SJC) says that if two QEs agree that a person is not dangerous, the person is entitled to release without a trial.
 The victims called the Attorney General, the DOC, the District Attorney, and the Governor but were told there was nothing they could do.

 The victims took matters into their own hands, and won a temporary hold on Chapman’s release.
 Then Chapman helped the victims’ cause immensely by committing another sex crime behind bars, on the very day that the 14-day notice period expired.
 Offenses behind bars are usually handled as internal disciplinary matters, but the victims were so angry — several were men in their 50s who spoke publicly about what Chapman did to them for the first time in their lives — that DOC officials seized the opportunity to charge Chapman in court so he could be held without bail no matter what happened with the QE reports.